UWFlow/rmc/README.md

     $ make shell_in_docker

-Inside the Docker container, run the following to get some basic course data into the DB.
+Inside the Docker container, run the following to get some basic course data into the DB

     $ make init_data

 ## Directory structure

-If you're eager to dive into the code, you might want to read this first.
+It may be helpful to read this document before diving into the code.
 This isn't exhaustive, but it should be enough to get you started if you want to contribute.

 - `config/`: Configuration for frameworks, databases, or anything that might vary between